 Any marketing materials you use, such as business cards, flyers and adverts, or any descriptions of your services in online adverts must be factually correct and you should be able to provide proof of any experience or qualifications you claim to have.

 You must be completely honest with all skills, qualifications and successes that you claim to have.
 For example, you cannot say you lived abroad to learn a language if you did not, and you cannot claim that all your past students achieved A grades if it is not the case.
+Likewise, you shouldn’t fabricate any testimonials or make up any success stories from supposed former students.

 Any experiences or stories of previous successes with past students must also be verifiable if you use them to advertise and promote your home tutoring services.